mattsalinero/mechanalysis/mech_spec.md

 - Classifieds board analysis (for post-group buy interest in sets)
 - Further topic content analysis:
-  - Number of kits per buy
+  - number of kits per buy
-  - Number/distribution of different vendors
+  - number/distribution of different vendors
+  - sentiment analysis of first page posts
 - Other data sources (such as reddit)
 - Automatic data intake and publishing:
-  - Public dashboard/report
+  - public dashboard/report
-  - Automated intake and processing of data for dashboard
+  - automated intake and processing of data for dashboard